 It is maybe ironic that this event took place on the afternoon that the First Minister then announced a phased return to start on 15th March which APPEARED to suggest the need for more children and staff in buildings…. but with both her announcement and the event fresh in my mind, I penned the following.

-I am not a head teacher, although I am an aspiring one.
-I am not writing on behalf of my employer and I do not propose or suggest that this will or should happen in the school where I work.
+I am not writing this on behalf of my employer and I do not propose or suggest that this will or should happen in the school where I work.
 But I do have significant experience of risk assessment, timetabling and teaching in secondary schools.
 I also went from the event with the SLS to speak at an incredible event organised by a consortium of schools in Aberdeen focusing on the positives to be taken from the pandemic for young people, the focus for educators in a post pandemic world and predictions of exciting opportunities that may emerge.

 With my heading buzzing with inspiration and ideas, I penned these thoughts on what I think could be possible and practical for secondary schools who have worked so incredibly hard to establish an online offer that is fit for purpose for most pupils who are still living within a global pandemic that has caused significant risk to life.